fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 4. Parameters received in the above response as `'sdk_options' -> 'razorpay'` must be passed on while integrating Razorpay SDK in any of the platforms such as web, Andoid or IOS.

-    For example, while integrating with web app as detailed in [Razorpay documentation](https://razorpay.com/docs/payments/payment-gateway/web-integration/standard/build-integration/#code-to-add-pay-button), SDK parameters must be passed from the response received from the [FP Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment) as detailed in the comments in the code below
+    For example, while integrating with web app as detailed in [Razorpay documentation](https://razorpay.com/docs/payments/payment-gateway/web-integration/standard/build-integration/#code-to-add-pay-button), SDK parameters must be passed from the response received from the [FPDocs, FP Create Payment](https://fintechprimitives.com/docs/api/#create-a-payment) as detailed in the comments in the code below

     > Note: Example below for netbanking checkout with callback URL is for reference.
 Netbanking checkout with handler functions can also be implemented as given in Razorpay documentation.